llpeterson/foundation/software.md

 its functionality is provided by software running in general-purpose computers.
 The significance of this is that new functionality can be added readily with "just a small matter of programming."
-As a result, new and services—electronic commerce, videoconferencing, and IP telephony, to name a few—have been showing up at an incredible pace.
+As a result, new applications and services have been showing up at an incredible pace.

 A related factor is the massive increase in computing power available in commodity machines.
 Although computer networks have always been capable